waterbear-cloud/paco/docs/yaml-app-resources.rst

 ----

-An Auto Scaling Group (ASG) contains a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.
+An AutoScalingGroup (ASG) contains a collection of Amazon EC2 instances that are treated as a logical grouping for the purposes of automatic scaling and management.

 The Paco ASG resource provisions an AutoScalingGroup as well as LaunchConfiguration and TargetGroups